-Editor's note: Whether and how the accuracy report from AnLF is provided to MTLF to improve the correctness of analytics is FFS.

 - The analytics consumer uses the accuracy report provided by NWDAF to manage the subscription (e.g. if accuracy is low the analytics consumer may terminate the subscription, adjust subscription parameters, or change the NWDAF, etc.) and/or to take the actual accuracy into account into local decision making (e.g. adjust the weight of the analytics reports in the decision making compared to other inputs).

 6.34.2 Procedures

+6.34.2.1 AnLF-initiated accuracy monitoring

-Figure 6.34.2-1 illustrates the procedure for measuring and reporting accuracy of NWDAF analytics.
+Figure 6.34.2.1-1 illustrates the procedure for measuring and reporting accuracy of NWDAF analytics initiated by AnLF.

-Figure 6.34.2-1: Procedure for measuring and reporting accuracy of NWDAF analytics
+Figure 6.34.2.1-1: Procedure for measuring and reporting accuracy of NWDAF analytics initiated by AnLF.

-1. The (consumer) NF sends Nnwdaf_AnalyticsSubscription_Subscribe request with a flag indicating that it is interested in receiving an accuracy report along with the analytics (prediction) report.
+1. The (consumer) NF sends Nnwdaf_AnalyticsSubscription_Subscribe request to an NWDAF containing AnLF with a flag indicating that it is interested in receiving an accuracy report along with the analytics (prediction) report.
 The NFc also provides a callback URI to receive the accuracy report.
 The NFc may also send separate processing and filtering instructions for the accuracy report(s) (e.g. to club or filter the accuracy reports).
 The NFc may also send instructions to NWDAF on how to handle the subscription after having generating accuracy report.
 For example, the instructions may specify that if three consecutive predictions are wrong, the NWDAF subscription must be terminated, and a termination notification will be sent to the NFc.

-2. The NWDAF generates the predictions and provides them to the NFc.
+2. The NWDAF containing AnLF requests an ML model from the appropriate NWDAF containing MTLF, including the MonitoringCorrelationID parameter, needed by MTLF to execute the accuracy monitoring operations.

-3. The NWDAF collects the accuracy data, i.e. the actual measured data observed at the time for which the prediction had been made.
-Accuracy data can be collected from different data sources, not necessarily limited to the data sources used as input data sources for generating the analytics prediction.

-4. An accuracy report is sent to the consumer after the events have occurred that were needed for the verification of the predictions.
-The accuracy report may be sent in a separate notification from NWDAF to NFc or it can be clubbed with the next analytics notification sending predictions of future events.
-The frequency of the accuracy notification may be controlled via the filtering/reporting instruction(s) given in the subscribe request in step 1.

-5. (optional) If, in step 1, an instruction was received on how to handle the subscription after having terminated the accuracy report, the NWDAF executes such instruction.
-For example, NWDAF terminates the subscription if three consecutive accuracy reports are below a given threshold (e.g. "no match") by sending a termination request.
+3. The NWDAF containing MLTF provides the ML model to the AnLF as per current specifications.

+4. The NWDAF containing AnLF requests ADRF to subscribe for the collection of the analytics and data that correspond to the analytics requested by the NFc in step 1.
+AnLF uses the procedures defined in Clause 6.2B.3 of TS 23.288, including the MonitoringCorrelationID.

+5. The ADRF executes the operations defined in Clause 6.2B.3 of TS 23.288 to subscribe to the analytics and data that correspond to the analytics requested by the NFc in step 1.
+ADRF stores the notifications and tags the received data using the MonitoringCorrelationID.